 This refers to making a quick assessment to determine if the prospect is close to being an ideal prospect.
-In some ways you can pre-qualify through research before pursuing the prospect.
+In some ways, you can pre-qualify through research before pursuing the prospect.
 But in most cases, you will accomplish this best by asking when you talk with them.
 Their answers will tell you how well they fit and if it is worth your valuable time to even talk with them.

 Step 3: Separate those that need from those that need right now

-Just because a prospect is an “ideal prospect” does not mean that they are a done deal in terms of someone you can easily sell too.
+Just because a prospect is an “ideal prospect” does not mean that they are a done deal in terms of someone you can easily sell to.
 They might fit really well and even need what you have, but they may not need what you have right now.

 Once we get focused on our ideal prospects, we can end up with a pie chart like below.
-The majority of the pie are prospects that fit well.
+The majority of the pie is prospects that fit well.
 But there is that smaller slice of those that fit well and also need to make a change now.

-Examples of those that might fit well but not need to purchase right now might be a prospect that just purchased something similar to what you are selling making it tough for them to purchase again for some time, or a prospect that needs what you have but they will not have budget available until next year, or they would like to make a change but they are locked into a contract until next year.
+Examples of those that might fit well but not need to purchase right now might be a prospect that just purchased something similar to what you are selling making it tough for them to purchase again for some time or a prospect that needs what you have but they will not have the budget available until next year, or they would like to make a change but they are locked into a contract until next year.